CyCraft/run-ts/README.md

 # run-ts

 A very basic package that to run typescript directly via node.

 ## Usage
-In Node > v20 use the `--import` flag to import the register code before executing your TS file directly
+In Node > v20 use the `--import` flag to import the register code before executing your TS file directly:
 ```sh
 node --import @cc/run-ts ./src/index.ts",
 ```